kfishkin/brago/README.md

 learning experiment, so be gentle with your comments :)

 ## Version log
+## 1.14 (30 April)
+Champion images are now 'decorated' with level, affinity, faction, stars, marker, and vault status.

 ## 1.13 (27 April)
 Tightened up champions filters.